mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ![Variations of Trie types]({{ '/assets/img/ValueOfIntern/DogDot.svg' | relative_url }}){: .mx-auto.d-block :}

-The image illustrates these ideas with tries holding words "DOG" and "DOT".
-The first trie encodes words using Strings.
+This image illustrates these ideas.
+All tries are holding words "DOG" and "DOT".
+The first trie in image encodes words using Strings.
 To walk that `Trie<String>`, we need an instance of String and we will walk that trie by comparing string characters to nodes of trie.
 This is classic representation of trie.
 It is something what you would see on [Wikipedia article](https://en.wikipedia.org/wiki/Trie) as example.

-The second trie, `Trie<Byte>` implementation, replaces characters for byte values, allowing us to reach instance of "DOG" by walking structure using the byte representation of the word.
+The second trie, `Trie<Byte>` implementation, replaces characters for a byte values, allowing us to reach instance of "DOG" by walking structure using the byte representation of the word.
 This directly translates to what unmarshaler does.
-Put in byte array, fetch a String value.
-Overhead of converting bytes to object is transfered into walking trie.
+Put in byte array, fetch a string.
+Overhead of converting bytes to object is transfered into walking a trie.
+No allocations, no hash.

 The final structure is `Trie<Long>` which merges multiple bytes into long.
-Thus greatly reducing length of walk, and improving efficiency compared to bytes version of trie.
-Besides switching bytes for longs it is the same concept as byte version.
+Thus greatly reducing length of walk, and improving efficiency compared to byte version of a trie.
+Besides switching bytes for longs it is the same concept and a similar implementation.

 And finally this is not a String-only trick — **it works for all value types.** We could intern Longs, Integers, or any other type.
 Any object, as long as it does not have identity, can be interned using